 - Label and disconnect all cables – if you have a lot of things plugged into your TV, you might as well go ahead and label them so you save yourself some headache when you’re ready to set the system back up again.
 At the very least, snap a photo of the backend of the TV so you see what ports were filled or left empty.

-- Wrap the flat screen TV loosely with packing tape, sticky side out – this will make more sense when you get to step three.
-Just remember, do NOT wrap
+- Wrap the flat-screen TV loosely with packing tape, sticky side out – this will make more sense when you get to step three.
+Just remember, do NOT wrap the sticky side towards the TV.

 - Wrap the TV with bubble wrap – now you’ll see what step four was all about.
-The bubble wrap should stick nicely to the tap, which will prevent it from slipping around.
+The bubble wrap should stick nicely to the tape, which will prevent it from slipping around.

 - Wrap the TV with a moving blanket – you might need two blankets depending on how large your TV is.
 Wrap the TV with the blanket and secure the blanket with tape.
 Make sure to cover the entire front of the TV so the screen is fully protected.